EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Turkish economic interests related to energy dependence
+Turkish economic interests tied to energy import dependency

-Positioning for Ankara's role as a regional mediator
+Positioning for Ankara's regional mediation role

 Discover how another country covers this same story.